- L Alan Reitano

 Yancy comes and goes through out the film, but Sabra overcomes her prejudices, grows into a rock of the community - eventually becoming the first woman elected to congress from Oklahoma.

 Dunne’s performance as Sabra is quite good.
 Later in life she came to consider it a bit hammy – though she couldn't have thought it as hammy as Richard Dix performance.

 Dunne was a huge star during Hollywood’s Golden Age.

 Born in Kentucky – she dreamed of becoming an opera star.
 After the Met rejected her she turned to musicals on Broadway, where she was discovered by RKO scouts in a road company of Show Boat.

 Irene Dunne made 42 movies in her career and was nominated for Best Actress five times – never winning.

 Her final appearance was on the television show General Electric Theater – in 1962.

-There is however a school of thinking that the person who changes the most during your story is the hero – no matter the intentions.
+There is however a school of thinking - that the person who changes the most during a story is the hero – no matter the intentions.